jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

 ```
 The function decorator `@spyne.srpc(...)` marks the following function
 definition as a Spyne SOAP method, which will be made available via the
-service's wsdl file.
+webservice's wsdl file.
 In this decorator, we define the function signature,
 specifying two strings (`Unicode`) and one integer input value as well as two
 string output values.
 The input values map directly to the arguments of the
 function definition in the next line (`serviceID`, `sessionToken`, and